Kushagra8888/Scrabble/README.md

 ##Added Constraints (Team 3)

 Team 3 will deal with the additional constraints.
-Get words with a specified length
+1. Get words with a specified length.
-Get words that contain specified letters
+2. Get words that contain specified letters.

+Approach: Construct a regular expression with the given constraints and return all possible words that match the regex.